 The Maasai village visit activity takes around 1 hour and you will typically be given a demonstration of Maasai dance, taken around a traditional ‘boma’ and shown how the Maasai make fire with sticks before going to their gift shop.
 It is a good opportunity to take photos and also ask the Maasai questions about their culture but you will need to be prepared to practice your negotiation skills in their shop.

-You will normally be asked for a donation of KES 1000 per adult/ KES 500 per child 12 years and under to visit the village which is payable directly to the village when you visit.
+You will normally be asked for a donation of $10 per adult/ $5 per child 12 years and under to visit the village which is payable directly to the village when you visit.

 If you would like to get a more authentic experience of Maasai life and culture, we can organise overnight stays at the homestead of local Maasai, James Lesaloi and his family.
-Here you will partake in activities such as herding, fetching water, learning to throw a spear and shoot a bow and arrow.
+Here you will partake in activities such as herding, fetching water, learning to throw a spear and shoot a bow and arrow as well as go for nature walks.

-Cost US$ 70 per person per night inclusive of transport to the homestay, accommodation, meals and village activities.
+Cost $70 per person per night inclusive of transport to the homestay, accommodation, meals and village activities.
 Children 12 years and under 50% rate.

 If you love camping and adventure and are not put off by minimal facilities then we can organise to set up our mobile bush camp inside the Maasai Mara and you can combine camping in the wild open of the Mara Triangle’s Iseiya or Eluai public campsite with your game drives.
 Our team will set up camping dome tents with mattresses and sleeping bags and our chef will prepare dinner for you under the stars by the campfire and a sunrise breakfast.
 Here we are often visited by wildlife but we have armed rangers with us for safety.